DDHarry/Erlang_Quick_guide_and_Training/README.md

 ### • Compiling

-The New Hello World program :
+The New Hello World program,

 ```erlang
 -module(greetings).